Usage Tracking

 Setting either of these will immediately disable telemetry, no need to re-import MLflow or restart your session.

-MLflow automatically disables telemetry in the following CI environments.
-If you’d like support for additional CI environments, please open an issue on our GitHub repository.
+MLflow automatically disables telemetry in some CI environments.
+If you'd like support for additional CI environments, please open an issue on our GitHub repository.

 - CI